romana/romana/romana_setup.md

 ### Stack Types

-The type of stack that will be installed.
+The type of stack can be specified using the `-s` or `--stack` option.
+This is installed and configured by `romana-setup` to use Romana components.
+After the installation is completed, the stack is ready to use.

 Valid values are:
 - `devstack` -- [OpenStack](http://www.openstack.org/) stable/liberty installed using [devstack](https://github.com/openstack-dev/devstack)